rupingchen/astro-content-style-guide/readme.md

 ## If you work at astro.com

 This is not your company style guide.
 Ru-Ping created it to identify user experience problems with astro.com.

-Don't let the spelling of Ru-Ping's name fool you!
-She's a native speaker of English and is bilingually proficient in Mandarin.
-Feel free to use it as a reference, but don't forget to credit Ru-Ping!
+Feel free to use this guide as a reference, but don't forget to credit Ru-Ping!

 Ru-Ping has chosen to provide a simple and structured guide, as she can achieve only so much as one person.
 If you want to add more content to this guide, contact Ru-Ping directly.
 Or submit an issue on GitHub.
-She'll be adding to this project as she sees fit!
+She'll be adding to this project as she sees fit.

 Ru-Ping adapted this guide from the Mailchimp Content Style Guide.
 Thanks Mailchimp!